KatiaWinkert/KatiaWinkert/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I am 36 years old, currently living in Brazil.
 I'm student in English and have experience with SQL, Mongodb, firebase,  Javascript, React,  TypeScript, software developer Front and, Backend.
-I'm also student psychology student with the aim of bringing the importance of mental health in the organizational environment and to the area of ​​technology, thus being able to provide a more welcoming and productive environment
+I'm also student psychology.
+Student with the aim of bringing the importance of mental health in the organizational environment and to the area of ​​technology, thus being able to provide a more welcoming and productive environment.

   - ⚡ I like reading, whether it's good books about mental health, as well as watching movies and playing games!
 I believe that our personal interests contribute to a more accurate perception of things and to solving problems. \o/
 </details>